 The University offers facilities for advice on residential matters, student finance, employability, ICT, careers, study skills and training, counselling and student union support.
-In addition to these general services the School of Business and Law provides:
+In addition to these general services the School of Law and Social Sciences provides:

-- Additional support for level four students in Core Study Skills - Students with problems, whether internal or external to the degree programme, can also be referred to the relevant University experts (for example, the UEL Counselling Service and the SMART team for financial advice); - Approachable and efficient teaching and administrative staff. - The School and also the UEL Careers Service, offers comprehensive careers advice, including the provision of talks from external speakers.
+- A proactive personal tutoring system with student profiling - Students can also seek help in their first year from the first year tutor and at all levels from the Programme Leader and the Head of Criminology - Additional support for new students in Core Study Skills - Students with problems, whether internal or external to the degree programme, can also be referred to the relevant University experts (for example, the UEL Counselling Service and the SMART team for financial advice): - Approachable and efficient teaching and administrative staff. - The School and also the UEL Careers Service, offers comprehensive careers advice, including the provision of talks from external speakers.
 The School benefits from a full time Employability Manager. - The School is continually developing links with local and national employers to further the practical careers support given to students; and - Students receive IT training and instruction in utilising on-line materials.